 Located 67 miles Northeast of Las Vegas in the Moapa Valley near Overton, off of the I-15

-Founded 8 Jan 1865 by Mormon settlers sent by Brigham Young to the confluence of the Muddy and Virgin Rivers, St. Thomas had fewer than 500 residents, but was a popular stop along the Arrowhead Trail.
-The town and surrounding land was purchased by the Federal goverment in the 1930s to make way for Lake Mead.
+Founded in January 1865 by Mormon settlers sent by Brigham Young to the confluence of the Muddy and Virgin Rivers, St. Thomas had fewer than 500 residents, but was a popular stop along the Arrowhead Trail.
+The town and surrounding land were purchased by the Federal government in the 1930s to make way for Lake Mead.
 Most residents moved to nearby Overton.
 After the completion of Hoover Dam (then called Boulder Dam), the waters rose to cover the foundations of the town’s buildings.
-Today, when the lake low, the remnants of St. Thomas are visible.
+Today, when the lake is low, the remnants of St. Thomas are visible.